Analysis and Differential Equations

 Research in analysis and differential equations at Bath covers a wide range of topics: the theory of nonlinear partial differential equations underlies much of the research and provides links.

 There is a lively research environment including the Theory of PDE seminar series, the Applied Analysis Reading Group and events organised by the Centre for Nonlinear Mechanics, see the Events page for details of these and other seminars.

 Mathematical geology allows us to explain the patterns that form in folded rocks.

-Our research in analysis and differential equations can be arranged under four broad headings:
+Our research in analysis and differential equations can be arranged under three broad headings:

 Related areas of our research include: